 - Basic Medical History

-- Physical examination including pelvic ultrasound
+- Physical examination including a pelvic ultrasound

 - Hysterosalpingogram (HSG) for a detailed examination of fallopian tubes and the uterus

 - FSH/AMH test to check the egg quality and quantity

 Concerned parents who are trying to start a family should understand that unexplained fertility does not mean the end of the road for you.
 It is only that the cause cannot be determined but that does not eliminate unexplained infertility success completely.
 You can expect your doctor to try the following to find its cause and treat it accordingly: